To content

 Another paper wireframe of KIBI Media

-Another wireframe.
-This one shows how comparing several images would work.
+A wireframe showing how comparing several images would work.

-Graphic design and working with the KIBI developers
+Graphic design and working with developers

 Getting rid of precious pixels